pluginsGLPI/doc/source/OauthSSOEntra/google.rst

 Setup Oauth access
 ~~~~~~~~~~~~~~~~~~~~~~~

--  From the :ti-menu-2: menu, click on **APIs & Services**
+-  From the menu, click on **APIs & Services**
 -  Then **OAuth consent screen**

    .. figure:: images/oauth-sso-google-4.png
       :alt:

--  select the type of access that will be granted to the application (internal or external users)
+-  Select the type of access that will be granted to the application (internal or external users)
 -  Then click on **Create**.

    .. figure:: images/oauth-sso-google-5.png